tytydraco/yessleep/out/This_is_the_truth_about_the_birdhouses_my_greatgrandfather_built_and_the_hell_that_followed_them_God_Im_so_sorry_Eli_I_promise_I_didnt_know.md

 Sighing, I dropped my book on the floor aside the couch and buried my face in my hands.
 I couldn’t concentrate on my assigned reading: futilely re-reading the same passage over and over again.
 My mind kept drifting back to Antonio, that immortal, living statue gawking at nothing only a few feet away from me.
 It was all so impossibly peculiar.
 The man cleaned himself, ate food, drank water.
 According to his doctor, he was remarkably healthy for someone in their mid-nineties, too.
 He was on track to make it a hundred, maybe more.

-But he didn’t talk, not anymore, and he moved when he absolutely needed to.
+But he didn’t talk, not anymore, and he moved only when he absolutely needed to.
 His “sessions” with all the grieving townsfolk had long since come to an end because of his mutism.
 Eli’s parents, for whatever it’s worth, were the last to go.
 His strange candlelight vigils from within the circle of birdhouses hadn’t ended with the “sessions”, though.
 I’d seen another taking place the week prior as I pulled out of the driveway in my mom’s beat-up sedan, on my way to pick up a pack of cigarettes.

 The thought of him surrounded by his birdhouses in dead of night doing God knows what made a shiver gallop over my shoulders.